-We recognise that there will be a new Clinical Trials Regulation being introduced into Europe, not earlier then 28th May 2016 and that this new regulation allows for some flexibility in relation to phase 1 studies.
+The Committee recognise that there will be a new Clinical Trials Regulation being introduced into Europe, not earlier then 28th May 2016 and that this new regulation allows for some flexibility in relation to phase 1 studies.
 ATMPs used as IMPs should not be considered exceptional and should fall in line with the new clinical trials regulation.
 It may be useful for the GMP guidance to give an indication/examples of the required release specifications for ATIMPs during their development i.e. minimum specification requirements for Phase 1, 2, 3.
 This would then overtly encourage developers to begin to define potency and impurity assays etc at an earlier stage.
 QC testing is one of the significant omissions in this document.

-In summary the guidance developed appears to conflict with the 'begin at the end'/ 'quality by design' methodology which we encourage within our academic and healthcare setting.
+In summary the guidance developed appears to conflict with the 'begin at the end'/ 'quality by design' methodology which we encourage within our healthcare setting remit.
 ATMPs are high risk medicinal products which should be manufactured according to GMP whilst recognising that some aspects of GMP may require specialist interpretation.
-We would advocate that the GMP for advanced therapy medicinal products is amended significantly to signpost existing standards and provide the specialist interpretation required.
+The Committee would advocate that the GMP for advanced therapy medicinal products is amended significantly to signpost existing standards and provide the specialist interpretation required.

-Anne Black:
+Anne Black

-Assistant Director of Pharmacy - QA.
-Newcastle upon Tyne Hospitals NHS Foundation Trust Dawn Hiles
+Assistant Director of Pharmacy - QA